dbuntyz/Azure-DevOps-YAML/README.md

-# Azure Pipeline for Laravel 11
+# Azure DevOps Pipeline for Laravel 11

 # Documentation: Setting Up an Azure App Service for Laravel 11